The Elephants Must Go

 In the intervening years since the discovery of elephant carcasses in Kappsoge, the conflict had intensified.
 Farmers, incensed alike by elephant raids and official apathy, fought back with poison, guns, and illegal electrified fences.
 In southern Karnataka alone, 30 elephants were killed that year.

 The committee submitted a report that was not made public.
 Chief Justice Sen was dissatisfied.
 He argued that the killing of elephants could not be viewed in isolation, but should be examined against the larger context.
-With Sen in the chair, a high level bench of the Karnataka high court began probing various environmental decisions taken by the state — the digging of trenches, the proliferation of windmills, systematic encroachment into protected land, fragmentation of habitats, mining, the methodology of fixing and paying compensation, the degradation of reserved forests, and more.
-Since these hearings were on the basis of a suo moto petition, the court was itself the petitioner and the state government the respondent.
+With Sen in the chair, a high level bench of the Karnataka High Court began probing various environmental decisions taken by the state, such as the digging of trenches, the proliferation of windmills, systematic encroachment into protected land, fragmentation of habitats, mining, the methodology of fixing and paying compensation, the degradation of reserved forests, etc. Since these hearings were on the basis of a suo moto petition, the court was itself the petitioner and the state government the respondent.
+Concerned citizens, interest groups and several advocates attached themselves to the case as co-petitioners.

 The case took on a life of its own, expanding its brief from the Kappsoge tragedy to the wider question of how to save elephants from getting killed across the state and, crucially, how to resolve the escalating conflict situation.